AltBeacon/android-beacon-library/README.md

 ## How to build this Library

-This project uses an AndroidStudio/gradle build system and is known working with Android Studio 4.1.3 and Gradle 6.5
+This project uses an AndroidStudio/gradle build system and is known working with Android Studio Flamingo | 2022.2.1 Patch 1 and Gradle 8.0

 Key Gradle build targets: